stef/libopaque/erlang/README.md

 ```

  - `Rec` comes from the client running the previous step.
- - `SkS` is an explicitly specified server long-term key
  - `Sec` contains sensitive data and should be disposed securely after usage in this step.

 The function returns: